jekyll/jekyll/docs/_posts/2023-01-27-jekyll-3-9-3-released.markdown

 ---

-Jekyll 3.9.3 is a bug fix release loosening version restrictions for dependencies `i18n` and `tzinfo` gems, as well as fixing how Jekyll 3 handles non-half-hour UTC timezone offsets, e.g. +05:45.
+Jekyll 3.9.3 is a bug fix release loosening version restrictions for dependencies `i18n` and `tzinfo` gems.
+You can now use Jekyll v3.9 with newer versions of these gems!

 More details in [the full release notes]({% link _docs/history.md %}#v3-9-3).